rob040/LEDmatrixClock/README.md

 * Added Time NTP and more efficient time strings instead.
 Actual time zone information is used from OpenWeather API.
 * Update to new OpenWeatherMap.org API.
 Newly requested Free Service API-keys can no longer use the older call and structure.
 * Reduce RAM usage.
 The ESP8266 is an older WiFi processor with limited RAM (80kB), especially when compared to its newer ESP32 members.
-* Added basic MQTT support with basic Authentication.
+* Added MQTT support with basic Authentication, to send message to be displayed.
+Message is displayed immediately when display shows the time, and repeated every minute with default configuration.
 * Use VScode IDE with PlatformIO / PIOarduino, for better development and maintenance experience and much better build environment and library version control.
 * Improved start-up on time synchronisation and weather data update,
 * Improved weather data display on webpage (minor changes)
 * Automatic timezone (from Local weather), hence no need for TimeZoneDB.
 * Added a favicon for easy recognition in your browser.
 * Support for different display sizes without re-compilation, via configuration page (device will reboot upon change).
+* Using the 'LittleFS' filesystem in stead of the depecated 'SPIFFS' filesystem
+* Using ArduinoJson upgraded to version 7

 ### known issues
 * web-page updates halts scrolling display for a moment
-* optional NEWS, Pi-Hole, OctoPi remain untested and may not work properly.
+* optional Pi-Hole, OctoPi remain untested and may not work properly.

 ## Required Parts: